samuel-walters/Cloud-computing-with-AWS/documentation/multi_az_deployment/README.md

 ### Examples

-For example: stadium - all have a pass to get into the stadium - but tickets lead to different areas (players, audience etc.).
+For example: stadium - all have a pass to get into the stadium (NACL) - but tickets lead to different areas (players, audience etc.) (security group).

 Another example is the cinema: can only go to the screen you bought the ticket for.
+Getting in the cinema with the ticket: NACL / specific screen: Security Group.